 - Nice Hat: A white fedora.
 Earlier in the film, he wears a Pith helmet.

-- Non-Action Big Bad: On his manipulative skills and Nazi allies to get what he wants.
+- Non-Action Big Bad: Relies on his manipulative skills and Nazi allies to get what he wants.

-- Oh, Crap!: He has one after the Ark of the Covenant is opened ansd the spirits inside it turn on him and his Nazi allies.
+- Oh, Crap!: He has one after the Ark of the Covenant is opened and the spirits inside it turn on him and his Nazi allies.

 - Omniglot: Taking that summer course in Hovitos really came in handy down in Peru, 1936.